The Rushing Edge of NIght

 catching the last thermal rush of warm desert air as it was

 drawn back into the cold chill of heaven.
-It was said that Pancho Villa

 Pancho Villa camped and hid here when the situation warranted.

-enough feed for horses in the form of wild oats.
+creating water for the thirsty and feed for horses in the form of wild oats.

-to be expansive.
-Sentry's would have surveyed (as could we)
+Villa's sentries would have surveyed (as could we)

 all movement on the desert floor below.

-our hearts soared with wings –riding the winds that change and do not change
+our hearts soared with wings riding the winds that change and do not change

-Allowing the past to catch up to the present –
+allowing---the past to catch up to the present

-revealing secrets that lingered in the warm
+revealing secrets that linger in the warm

 as the moment was swept up by the